 - Share your wishes with your doctor, family members and your designated health care decision-maker.

 “Typically, the most difficult part of advance care planning is having an open, honest discussion with loved ones and family members,” Tastad adds.
 “But it’s an important conversation that takes the bedside guessing out of these often difficult situations.
-Many people even think of advance care planning as a ‘gift’ they can leave their loved ones to eliminate pain and unnecessarily difficult decision-making.”
+Many people even think of advance care planning as a 'gift' that they can leave their loved ones to help avoid the distress that can come from making difficult medical decisions.”